rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 ```

 Now try changing either the function or the example so that the `assert_eq!` in
 the example will panic.
-Run `cargo test` again, and you'll see that the doc
+Run `cargo test` again, and you’ll see that the doc
 tests catch that the example and the code are out of sync from one another!

 #### Commenting Contained Items